 National Dental Board Exam (NDBE) scores are required of graduates of a CODA institution..

-National Dental Board Exam (NDBE) scores are recommended to be submitted for graduates of non-CODA accredited institutions, but not required.
+Submission of National Dental Board Exam (NDBE) scores is recommended, but not required, for graduates of non-CODA accredited institutions.

 Additionally, graduates of a non-CODA accredited institution require an English proficiency (TOEFL), a score of 550 or higher on the paper-based (PBT) version of the Test of English Language as a Foreign Language (TOEFL), a score of 213 or higher on the computer-based test (CBT), or a score of 81 on the Internet-based test (IBT).
 Automatic waivers of the TOEFL requirement are granted for persons who have completed a bachelor's degree (or higher) at an accredited university in the United States, United Kingdom, Canada (excluding French Quebec), Australia, or New Zealand.